MattNot/Pythia/README.md

-# Pythia Suggest
+# Pythia

-Pythia Suggest is a tool designed to automatically generate docstrings for Python files using the power of large language models (LLMs).
+Pythia is a tool designed to automatically generate docstrings for Python files using the power of large language models (LLMs).
 By analyzing your Python code, Pythia Suggest creates detailed and accurate documentation for functions and classes, making your code more understandable and maintainable.

 ## Features

-- **Automatic Docstring Generation**: Pythia Suggest scans your Python files and generates informative docstrings for functions and classes.
+- **Automatic Docstring Generation**: Pythia scans your Python files and generates informative docstrings for functions and classes.
 - **Large Language Model Integration**: Leverages state-of-the-art LLMs to create high-quality, human-readable docstrings.
 - **Customizable**: You can configure docstring formats to match your preferred style.
 - **Easy to Use**: Simple command-line interface (CLI) to generate docstrings for your entire project or specific files.

 ## Installation

-To install Pythia Suggest, you can use `pip`:
+To install Pythia, you can use `pip`:

 ```bash
 pip install pythia-suggest